Baguette2Pain/Baguette2Pain.github.io/README.md

 *Taiko no Tatsujin*

-Stupid non alternating player, up to (Ura) Oni 9*, DAN 3
+Stupid non alternating player, up to (Ura) Oni 9*, DAN 5 ma god is that hard

 -----------------------------------------------------------------------